ctnava/rxtechnotes/math/percents_ratios.md

 | ✅ Final Answer | Use **40 mL** of 25% stock solution and add **160 mL** of diluent to make 200 mL of 5% solution. | -->

 ## ⚖️ Ratios and Proportions for Parenteral Solutions

+`A ratio states the relationship between two quantities, while a proportion can be used when there are two equal ratios.
+They are often used to determine a quantity needed to fill or prepare a prescription, especially for compounded medications.`

 In pharmacy calculations, a **ratio** is another way of expressing concentration or proportional relationships between components of a mixture or solution.
 A **ratio strength** uses the format **1:x**, which means **1 part solute per x parts total solution**.
 These values are usually interpreted as grams per milliliters (g/mL) unless another unit is specified.